sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/resize.rst

 * **SinPowerResize** (v3.7.3-)
   An easy-to-adjust resizer with a single control parameter, perfect for downsampling and creating content conditioned to reduce aliasing and ringing.

+  Both ``SinPow`` and ``UserDefined2`` resizers allow control over the `acutance`_ effect of the output while minimizing excessive ringing (within a certain range of control parameters).
+  Acutance of the Gauss kernel can be considered the 'zero level,' whereas for SinPow and UserDefined2, it can be greater than zero, depending on the control parameters.

 * **Spline16Resize**, **Spline36Resize** and **Spline64Resize** are three
   `Spline based`_ resizers.
 They are the (cubic) spline-based resizers from